samudzi/GIS-shapefile-database/README.md

 # mapping-public-health
-GeoJSON data for creating maps to support public health efforts
+GeoJSON and shapefile data for creating maps to support public health efforts